The Best Dog Parks In Sydney

 Image: Saving Our Trees Wordpress

 Home to the largest off-leash area in the inner city, Sydney Park offers people and their pups over 40 hectares of green, open space, gently rolling hills and walkways.
-The barbecue facilities and play areas for kids make Sydney Park a go-to destination for a great day out with the entire family—four-legged friends included!
+The barbecue facilities and play areas for kids make Sydney Park a go-to destination for a great day out with the entire family—four-legged friends included.
+And did you know it is home to Sydney's first dog-only pool (see above)?!
+BYO unicorn float, glamour pups!

 5. Warrigal Run at Bungarribee Park